 1. The book Why We Sleep by Dr. Matthew Walker, which I’m currently reading, is rocking my world.
 Sleep is one of the most important things you can do to be physically healthy, emotionally resilient, live long, and prevent dementia, and yet the vast majority of people don’t get enough quantity or quality of sleep.
 I encourage you to read Dr. Walker’s book.

-2. I’ve learned to allow myself to pay for a nice hotel as a result; I previously would find the cheapest hotel for my personal retreat, but after one experience of swatting mosquitoes all night long, I decided it was worth paying more to ensure good rest.
-If sleep is a challenge for you, or if you normally get less than 8 hours of sleep, I encourage you to read Why We Sleep by Dr. Matthew Walker.
+2. I’ve learned to allow myself to pay for a nice hotel as a result.
+I used to find the cheapest hotel for my personal retreat, but after one experience of swatting mosquitoes all night long, I decided it was worth paying more to ensure good rest.
+If sleep is a challenge for you, or if you normally get less than 8 hours of sleep, I encourage you to check out my article Around the World in 80 Winks: The Expat’s Guide to Sleep or read the excellent book Why We Sleep by Dr. Matthew Walker.

 3. Books that I would HIGHLY recommend to read and think through during your retreat and vacation are: Goals by Brian Tracy, Living Forward by Michael Hyatt, and Atomic Habits by James Clear.